-Once admitted to either of the MAGS programs, students must be registered for a minimum of one graduate credit hour during all phases of graduate education.
-Summer enrollment is optional, unless the student has been admitted for a summer term.
-Students pursuing a summer graduation must be enrolled in the summer (either session).
+Once admitted to either of the MAGS programs, students must be registered for a minimum of one graduate credit hour in fall and spring semesters.
+Summer enrollment is optional, unless the student has been admitted for a summer term, or if financial aid or other circumstances require summer enrollment.
+Students anticipating a summer graduation must be enrolled in the summer (either session).
 To maintain continuous enrollment, the credit hour(s) must either be a graduate-level course approved within the program or be listed as continuing registration (GSC 595).
 Courses with grades of "W" and "X" are not considered valid for continuous enrollment purposes.
 Students completing work for a course in which they received an "T" must maintain continuous enrollment during the time in which they are completing the work for that course.

-Students are advised to register for between 1 and 4 courses each semester, with the recommendation to enroll in 1-2 courses per session.
+Students are advised to register for between 1 and 4 courses each fall and spring semester, with the recommendation to enroll in 1-2 courses per session.
 Nine or more credits in a fall or spring semester (between A and B sessions) is considered full-time graduate enrollment.
+All courses listed on the IPOS should be within the GSC prefix, unless pre-approved by the faculty director.

-A student wishing to take a leave of absence for a fall or spring semester should submit a request through the Interactive Plan of Study (IPOS).
+A student wishing to take a leave of absence for a fall or spring semester may submit a request through the Interactive Plan of Study (IPOS).
 The IPOS link is located on the MyASU page, "My Programs" section.
 Students should notify the advisor when requesting a leave of absence.
 A leave of absence request must be submitted and request approved prior to the start of a fall or spring semester, and earlier if possible.
-The request must be endorsed by the Director of the program and the Director of SPGS and must be approved by Vice Provost for Graduate Education.
-Students may request non-enrollment for a maximum of two semesters during their entire program.
-However, there is no maximum for students requesting a leave of absence due to military orders.
+The request must be approved by the faculty director and the ASU Graduate College.
+Students may request a leave of absence for a maximum of two semesters during the entire program.
+There is no maximum for students requesting a leave of absence due to military orders or military service.
 Military-related leaves of absence can be submitted at any time through the academic advisor and the IPOS.

-If the student fails to enroll for a Fall or Spring semester without being on an approved leave, the student is considered withdrawn from the university under the assumption that they have decided to discontinue their program.
+If the student does not enroll for a Fall or Spring semester without being on an approved leave, the student is considered withdrawn from the university under the assumption that they have decided to discontinue their program.
 Students removed for this reason must reapply for admission to resume the degree program.

 Students should maintain enrollment in their MAGS program continuously, even if the student is co-enrolled in multiple programs.
-At least one GSC course should be completed in each the fall and spring semesters.
+At least one GSC course should be completed in both the fall and spring semesters.
 Any exceptions to this must be approved by the program faculty director.